Limited Places Available for Half Term Assessment. Apply Now.

 Step 1: Complete the online application form.

-Step 3: Have a one-hour interview with our Admissions team.
+Step 3: Have a 45 minute interview with our Admissions team.

 Step 4: Have a short interview with a member of the senior academic team, most likely our Principal.